CU-ESIIL/Summit_group_2026_15/docs/index.md

     - If you turn off 'Instructions' then you will only see the page content for public display.

-# Team 15 Home: Focal Data Site Streamer
+# Linking Remote Sensed Metrics to Field-collected Data: The Focal Data Site Streamer
+## *A tool for field researchers to expand analysis possibilities*
 ??? note "Day 1 directions"
     Change the title to the name of your project.